 Investments.
 We hold investments in certain structures that are considered VIEs.
 Our investments represent beneficial interests that are primarily in the form of structured securities.
-Our involvement in these structures typically represent a passive investment in the returns generated by the VIE and typically do not result in having significant influence over the
+Our involvement in these structures typically represent a passive investment in the returns generated by the VIE and typically do not result in having significant influence over the economic performance of the VIE.
+See note 4 for additional information related to our investments, which includes information related to structured securities, such as asset-backed and mortgage-backed securities.
+Our maximum exposure to loss represents our cost basis in the investments.

 Mortgage insurance.
-We also provide mortgage insurance on certain residential mortgage loans originated and securitized by third parties using VIEs to issue mortgage-backed securities.
+We also provide mortgage insurance on certain residential mortgage loans originated and securitized by third parties using VIEs to issue mortgagebacked securities.
 While we provide mortgage insurance on the underlying loans, we do not typically have any ongoing involvement with the VIE other than our mortgage insurance coverage and do not act in a servicing or decision making capacity for the underlying loans held by the VIE.